Learn to Hunt

-Superficially, goldfish resemble common carp, but several features separate them.
+Superficially, Goldfish look like Common Carp, but several features separate them.
 Goldfish lack barbels on the upper jaw, and the thin-lipped mouth is terminal.
-Body scales on goldfish do not have the dark spot, and no cross hatching pattern is present.
-Internally, the pharyngeal teeth of goldfish are arranged along a single row in 4-4 sequence, and they have heavy arches with the crowns at an angle.
+Body scales on Goldfish do not have the dark spot, and no cross-hatching pattern is present.
+Internally, the pharyngeal teeth of Goldfish are arranged along a single row in 4-4 sequence, and they have heavy arches with the crowns at an angle.

 Hybridization with Common Carp is known where both species live in the same waters.
 Spawning takes place from April through August as the female scatters adhesive eggs in shallow, vegetated water at random.
 Large female Goldfish produce over 200,000 eggs.

 In Iowa, adult fish typically are 8- to 16-inches long and weigh up to 2-pounds.
 This species is used extensively as bioassay animals for scientific purposes and has widespread use because it is hardy and easily kept in confinement.
 Iowa law prohibits release of Goldfish into public water, but Goldfish can be used as bait (placed on a hook while fishing).